felixgao/python-best-practices/docs/tutorials/packaging/code_style.md

     the reasons that it is so common to see custom `pylint.rc` files in repositories with specific errors turned off.

+    The common complaints against Pylint are that it is slow, too verbose by default, and takes a lot of configuration to get it working the way you want.

+- [PyFlake]: A logical liner

+    Analyzes programs and detect various errors.
+It doesn't complain about style and focus on logical code issues and potential errors.
+Therefore, it runs faster than [pylint].

-- [pycodestyle]: A code style checker that follows the official [PEP-8] style.
+- [pycodestyle]: A code stylistic checker formally known as the official [PEP-8] style.

-    pycodestyle is a tool to check your Python code against some of the style conventions in [PEP-8]
+    pycodestyle is a tool to check your Python code against some of the style conventions in [PEP-8].

 - [yapf]: An automated code formatter that follows [PEP-8] style.